 The human government develops a cure for mutations, and Jean Gray becomes a darker uncontrollable persona called the Phoenix who allies with Magneto, causing escalation into an all-out battle for the X-Men.

 In the 1960s, superpowered humans Charles Xavier and Erik Lensherr work together to find others like them, but Erik's vengeful pursuit of an ambitious mutant who ruined his life causes a schism to divide them.

 When bitten by a genetically modified spider, a nerdy, shy, and awkward high school student gains spider-like abilities that he eventually must use to fight evil as a superhero after tragedy befalls his family.

-Two mutant brothers, Logan and Victor, born 200 years ago, suffer childhood trauma and have only each other to depend on.
-Basically, they're fighters and killers, living from war to war through U.S. history.
-In modern times, a U.S. colonel, Stryker, recruits them and other mutants as commandos.
+Two mutant brothers, Logan and Victor, born two hundred years ago, suffer childhood trauma and have only each other to depend on.
+Basically, they're fighters and killers, living from war to war throughout U.S. history.
+In modern times, a U.S. Colonel, Stryker, recruits them and other mutants as commandos.
 Logan quits and becomes a logger, falling in love with a local teacher.
-When Logan refuses to rejoin Stryker's crew, the colonel sends the murderous Victor.
+When Logan refuses to rejoin Stryker's crew, the Colonel sends the murderous Victor.
 Logan now wants revenge.Written by

 31 of 65 people found this review helpful.

 Was this review helpful to you?